 At Convergence Training, we use chunking techniques when we design and create our e-learning modules.
 And that pays off for our customers because their employees learn the materials more quickly, readily, and effectively.

-For example, consider our Physical Characteristics of Surface Mines e-learning course (which is one title in our Mining Safety-MSHA training library) and consider how the various aspects of chunking, described below, will make it easier for your employees to understand this critical aspect of job safety.
+For example, consider our Physical Characteristics of Surface Mines e-learning course (which is one title in our Mining Safety-MSHA training library) and consider how the various aspects of chunking, described below, will make it easier for your employees to understand this critical aspect of job safety at a surface mine.